 Prospective candidates for the Massage Therapy Program must be 18 years of age and have a High School Diploma or the equivalent.

-Candidates’ applications will be reviewed by the Director who will schedule interviews with the candidates.
+Candidates’ applications will be reviewed by the Program Lead who will schedule interviews with the candidates.
 Candidates will be informed of their acceptance to the program by email and a letter of acceptance or denial will be mailed to a physical address.

 Program Learning Outcomes